anastasiayunchits-hash/Eywa/Eywa_Clinical_LLM_Spec.md

 This specification is offered to potential scientific collaborators as a detailed articulation of our vision, current challenges, and opportunities for partnership.
 We welcome rigorous critique, alternative perspectives, and expertise-driven collaboration to refine and validate this approach.

----

-**Document Version:** 1.0
-**Last Updated:** November 30, 2025
-**Next Review:** February 28, 2026

-**For questions or collaboration inquiries:**
-[Contact information to be inserted by user]

----

-*This specification reflects the core vision while remaining open to refinement based on scientific collaboration, regulatory feedback, and clinical validation.*